bartificer/programming-by-stealth/docs/pbs98.md

 Finally, we can use this simple class to remind ourselves of some best practices for constructors.

 As a general rule, constructors should work when no arguments are passed at all, and should use sane defaults for each of the instance data attributes.
-You should also try order the optional arguments by likely-hood that users want to specify a custom value for them.
+You should also try to order the optional arguments by likelihood that users want to specify a custom value for them.

 ```js
 constructor(symbol, singularName, pluralName){